SamuelSwartzberg/flashcardifying_text_temp/inf.md

 login indicates to the shell that the shell should be a login shell by prepending the name of the shell with a -, so that $0 will e.g. be -bash, not bash.
 -l/--login forces bash to be a login shell (in this case), $0 will not be prefixed with -) In bash, you can also use shopt login_shell to see if bash is a login shell.
+On mac, all interactive shells become login shells, meaning that .bashrc is not ever automatically read. linux can rely on the login shell startup files being executed since the login shell is started before the OS has become interactive mac cannot rely on the login shell startup files being executed before the first shell has been opened.

 ##### startup files